rxcvrdo/events-hub-FE/README.md

 # Events Hub Client
 Events Hub Client is the front-end application for the Events Hub platform.
 It provides an intuitive user interface for both regular users and admins to interact with event data, book events, and manage event-related activities.

+## Live site:

+live site can be accessed here : https://events-hub-9l8kmb7ah-rxcvrdos-projects.vercel.app

+# IMPORTANT

+sometimes when login in users are hit with server error.
+Simply log into render (https://render.com/) and login using these credentials

+EMAIL: Eventshub1212@gmail.com
+Password: EventsHub!1212?

+redeploy server and it should work fine!

+### Admin login details for live version testing:

+test1@gmail.com
+password: 12345678

+### User login details for live version testing:
+test3@gmail.com
+password: 12345678

+Or register and make your own user account!

 ## Features
 ### For Admins
 Event Management: Create, edit, and delete events.